stanford-cs348k/readings/README.md

 __Post-Lecture Required Reading:__
 * [Encoding, Fast and Slow: Low-Latency Video Processing Using Thousands of Tiny Threads](https://www.usenix.org/system/files/conference/nsdi17/nsdi17-fouladi.pdf).
 Fouladi et al. NSDI 17
+   * This paper was one of those papers that me go, "wow that's cool, its amazing someone hasn't thought about that before!"
+Please consider the following in your reading response:
+   * This is mainly an algorithms paper, but it's set in the context of systems thinking about the possibilities of what can be done if an application can rent a large number of cores (almost) instanteously, and only use each those cores for a few seconds.
+The benchmarks in Section 2 (see paragraph entitled "Cold and warm start") tease out what I mean by "almost instanteous".
+It's not directly stated in the paper, but why do you think the authors observe system behavior where not all the cores they request are available immediately?
+   * The paper gives a good review of the video encoding process that we discussed in class.
+To review, which part of the process is the "slow part" that the author's aim to parallelize?
+Why is it so expensive?
+   * One solution to use N workers is to just chop the video into N segments, and have each worker serially run a video compression algorithm on each chunk, then concatenate the resulting videos.
+Why is this deemed insufficient by the authors? (hint compression ratio)
+   * The key aspect of the encoding algorithm is the `rebase` operation?
+In short describe how rebase works?
+Why is rebasing needed?
+And why is rebasing fast?
+   * Do you think the same parallel computing infastructure used in this paper would be good for reducing the latency of DNN training?
+Why or why not?
+Name at least one application we've dscribed in this course that might be a good candidate for this platform.

 __Other Recommended Readings:__
 * [Overview of the H.264/AVC Video Coding Standard](https://ieeexplore.ieee.org/document/1218189).
 Wiegand et al. IEEE TCSVT '03
 * [vbench: Benchmarking Video Transcoding in the Cloud](http://arcade.cs.columbia.edu/vbench-asplos18.pdf).
 Lottarini et al. ASPLOS 18